Zygmate/terel/frontend/terel-app/README.md

 ## Prerequisites

-- [Tauri](https://tauri.app/v1/guides/getting-started/prerequisites)(install the 2.0.0 beta version!)
+- [Tauri](https://v2.tauri.app/start/prerequisites/)(install the 2.0.0 beta version!)
 - [Rust](https://www.rust-lang.org/tools/install)
 - [Node](https://nodejs.org/en) 20.8.0
 - [Yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable) 1.22.22

+### Tauri dependencies
+Mobile support for terel is not yet in plan but the project has the possibility to grow outside Desktop, all the dependencies for that must still be installed.

 ## Setting up the environment